Over the years we’ve fielded scores of questions

 14) If I’m on

-birth control Pills, will I go through menopause?
+birth control Pills in perimenopause, will I go through menopause?

 15) Will I ever